unisonweb/olddocsite/_includes/unisontour.markdown

 The codebase manager lets you make changes to your codebase and explore the definitions it contains, but it also listens for changes to any file ending in `.u` in the current directory (including any subdirectories).
 When any such file is saved (which we call a "scratch file"), Unison parses and typechecks that file.
 Let's try this out.

-Keep your `unison` terminal running and open up a file, `scratch.u` (or `foo.u`, or whatever you like) in your preferred editor, and put the following in your scratch file:
+Keep your `ucm` terminal running and open up a file, `scratch.u` (or `foo.u`, or whatever you like) in your preferred editor, and put the following in your scratch file:

 **scratch.u**
 ```